free-ghz/dreamwiki/leads.md

 - the forest as a place where you can't die (if someone dies there they are brought back to life in a new body)
 - Scientists Create Synthetic Mouse Embryos
 - "offer immense promise -- but also tangible peril for those who feel they have no other option but to take the plunge into the digital unknown" (time magazine quote - don't steal it verbatim)
+- pesticide harmful to "uninteresting" plants, kills entire ecosystems near farmland, bc who cares about the flowers in the groves and such? just let me grow my wheat

 ## Empty